National Energy Code for Buildings

 $8 / $1,000 value, $100 minimum

-The minimum review time of a Commercial Building Permit Application is four to six weeks from the date a complete application is submitted.
+The review time of a Commercial Building Permit Application is approximately 20 days from the date a complete application is submitted.
 Review times increase depending on project type, required circulation and construction season.
 Apply early and review the information package and supporting documents prior to submission.

 Stage 1: Development Review